 Don’t just ask people you know well for help.
 People get joy out of helping others.
 When you have a legitimate need and you give someone the chance to meet that need, you’ll make new friends in the process.

-9. Join a Civic Group or Association
+9. Participate in a Civic Group or Association

 Groups like Rotary International, Toastmasters, or your local chamber of commerce come to mind.
 You learn, help the community, and can meet interesting and positive people.